Azure/iotedgedev/README.md

     dotnet new  aziotedgemodule -o modules/mymodule
     ```

-    Now, when you run `iotedgedev modules --build` you will see that `mymodule` is also built and pushed to your container registry.
+    Now, when you run `iotedgedev build` you will see that `mymodule` is also built and pushed to your container registry.

 1. Add Message Property